 A fair amount of altcoins

-In addition to Ripple, GateHub offers trading in following cryptocurrencies: Bitcoin (BTC), Bitcoin Cash (BCH), Ethereum (ETH), Ethereum Classic (ETC), Augur (REP), Dash (DASH), Quantum (QUA), Stellar (XLM), and Xaucoin (XAU).
+In addition to Ripple, GateHub offers trading in the following cryptocurrencies: Bitcoin (BTC), Bitcoin Cash (BCH), Ethereum (ETH), Ethereum Classic (ETC), Augur (REP), Das3h (DASH), Quantum (QUA), Stellar (XLM), and Xaucoin (XAU).

 Competitive trading fees

-GateHub is a UK-based crypto exchange and it offers its services throughout the EU.
-There are no specific EU requirements for the crypto exchanges yet, except that they apply KYC (know your customer) and AML (anti money laundering) procedures, but this regulatory area is still unclear.
+GateHub is a UK-based crypto exchange and it offers its exchange and wallet services throughout the EU.
+There are no specific EU requirements for the crypto exchanges yet, except that they apply KYC (know your customer) and AML (anti-money laundering) procedures, but this regulatory area is still unclear.

 The GateHub platform is the “official” online wallet solution for XRP owners that lets users send funds to other people by using their name, wallet name, Ripple address, or email address.
 The project has been around for some time now and is clearly designed to cater to as many people as possible.
 Another interesting thing to mention is that it is also possible to access the trade feature within the wallet itself.

-It’s important to note that ripple wallets demand a minimum reserve that cannot be withdrawn, and it’s mandatory for each account to hold 20 XRP, 5 XRP for each trust line and 5 XRP for every open order.
+It’s important to note that ripple cryptocurrency wallets demand a minimum reserve that cannot be withdrawn, and it’s mandatory for each account to hold 20 XRP, 5 XRP for each trust line, and 5 XRP for every open order.